Gold Cup final: Mexico national team shows once again why it's the King of Concacaf | Goal.com

 El Tri's fans have never stopped saying it.
 Many didn't even think the Gold Cup was worthy of Mexico's presence, with El Tri perhaps better suited for Copa America.
 But as we saw during the entire knockout stage of the competition, with Sunday no exception, Concacaf can boast of talented teams beyond simply Mexico.

 Mexico, however, is at the top.
-El Tri didn't win the last Gold Cup, and even entering this tournament with the favorite tag there was plenty of doubt about whether the team could do it with some of its strongest players from the 2018 World Cup missing because of injury or individual decision.
+El Tri didn't win the last Gold Cup, and even entering this tournament with the favorite tag there was plenty of doubt about whether the team could do it with some of its strongest players from the 2018 World Cup missing because of injury, like PSV winger Hirving Lozano, or individual decision.

 This group of Mexico players, featuring many members of the next generation for El Tri, got it done.
 Uriel Antuna came out of nowhere to score four times for the team.
 Carlos Rodriguez could start for El Tri at the next World Cup if it were tomorrow.
 Edson Alvarez will head to Europe as a regional champion after taking control of a game in which he had to battle Michael Bradley and Wetson McKennie.